notepad-plus-plus/userDefinedLanguages/CONTRIBUTING.md

 5. **recommendation**: if your UDL file only contains one language, the `display-name` attribute in the JSON file (described below) should have the same value as the `<UserLang name="...">` inside your definition file.
 This will keep the name in the **Language** menu the same as the name that was shown in the download tool (once it is developed and released).
 6. **recommendation**: in your Pull Request, please provide a link to a public description of the language your UDL is based on (which will help to establish the general-interest nature of the UDL), as well as a link to an example file in that language (so that the UDL can be verified as functional).
    * If you have an example file, you can upload it to the `UDL-samples` folder of the repository.
 Please have this file use the same name as your UDL definition file, but with the appropriate file extension, rather than `.xml`.
 Example: `UDLs\STL_udl.byPryrt.xml` would have a corresponding example file `UDL-samples\STL_udl.byPryrt.stl`.
+   * **requirement**: if you have included a functionList definition, it must also include a sample file.
 7. **recommendation**: if you have also created an [autoCompletion file](https://npp-user-manual.org/docs/auto-completion/) for your UDL, you may add it in the `autoCompletion` folder before you submit your PR, using a similar naming scheme to the UDL's XML filename.
 8. **recommendation**: if you have also created a [functionList definition](https://npp-user-manual.org/docs/function-list/) for your UDL, you may add it in the `functionList` folder before you submit your PR, using a similar naming scheme to the UDL's XML filename.